-BP has engaged with the Buctouche First Nation through the MTI since October 2015 to provide Project information and to obtain feedback.
+BP has engaged with the Bouctouche First Nation through the MTI since October 2015 to provide Project information and to obtain feedback.

-BP will continue to engage with the Buctouche First Nation through the MTI as the Project continues to inform the community and better understand their interests and concerns associated with the Project.
+BP will continue to engage with the Bouctouche First Nation through the MTI as the Project continues to inform the community and better understand their interests and concerns associated with the Project.

-Stakeholder Group Communication Date Communication Summary Communication Method October 20, 2015 Meeting Meeting to introduce the Project March 3, 2016 Email Update on timing of EIS related to exploration project March 8, 2016 Email Confirmation of upcoming meeting March 16, 2016 Meeting Meeting to discuss the Project: BP EIS submission date, TUS, MTI involvement, budget Mi'gmawe'l Tplu'taqnn April 11, 2016 Email Email to confirm communications with New Brunswick Mi'kmaq is transitioning from AFNCNB to MTI Incorporated (MTI) (formerly Assembly of First Nation Chiefs May 18, 2016 Email to provide update on Project status including delay in operations schedule of New Brunswick) June 1, 2016 Meeting Meeting to discuss continued engagement with BP and CEA Agency with preference for MTI First Nations to be engaged as unified group; expressed interest in American eel as important species, and interest in broad presentation informing MTI First Nations in offshore oil and gas exploration June 7, 2016 Email MTI provided BP copy of Indigenous Study Guide
+Indigenous Group Date Engagement Method Engagement Summary October 20, 2015 Meeting Meeting to introduce the Project.
+March 3, 2016 Email Update on timing of EIS related to exploration project.
+March 8, 2016 Email Confirmation of upcoming meeting.
+March 16, 2016 Meeting Meeting to discuss the Project: BP EIS submission date, TUS, MTI involvement, budget.
+Mi'gmawe'l April 11, 2016 Email Email to confirm communications with New Brunswick Mi'kmaq is transitioning from AFNCNB to MTI.
+Tplu'taqnn Incorporated (MTI) (formerly Assembly May 18, 2016 Email Email to provide update on Project status including delay in operations schedule. of First Nation Chiefs of New Brunswick) June 1, 2016 Meeting Meeting to discuss continued engagement with BP and CEA Agency with preference for MTI First Nations to be engaged as unified group; expressed interest in American eel as important species, and interest in broad presentation informing MTI First Nations in offshore oil and gas exploration.
+June 7, 2016 Email MTI provided BP copy of Indigenous Study Guide.
+June 13-14, 2016 Emails BP provided update of Project status, discussed option for follow up meeting